-Upon receiving validated analytical results that indicate one or more of the VOCs specified in Table 4.4.1 in any of the closed rooms in an active panel has reached the "50% Action Level" in Table 4.6.3.2, the sampling frequency for such closed rooms will increase to once per week.
-The once per week sampling will continue either until the concentrations in the closed room(s) fall below the "50% Action Level" in Table 4.6.3.2, or until closure of Room 1 of the panel, whichever occurs first.
-If one or more of the VOCs in Table 4.4.1 in the active open room or immediately adjacent closed room reaches the "95% Action Level" in Table 4.6.3.2, another sample will be taken to confirm the existence of such a condition.
-If the second sample confirms that one or more of VOCs in the immediately adjacent closed room have reached the "95% Action Level" in Table 4.6.3.2, the active open room will be abandoned, ventilation barriers will be installed as specified in Permit Section 4.5.3.3, waste emplacement will proceed in the next open room, and monitoring of the subject closed room will continue at a frequency of once per week until commencement of panel closure.
+Upon receiving validated analytical results that indicate one or more of the VOCs specified in Table 4.4.1 or Table 4.4.2, in any of the closed rooms in an active panel has reached the "50% Action Level" in Table 4.6.3.2 or Table 4.6.3.3, the sampling frequency for such closed rooms will increase to once per week.
+The once per week sampling will continue either until the concentrations in the closed room(s) fall below the "50% Action Level", or until closure of Room 1 of the panel, whichever occurs first.
+If one or more of the VOCs in Table 4.4.1 or Table 4.4.2, in the active open room or immediately adjacent closed room reaches the "95% Action Level" in Table 4.6.3.2 or Table 4.6.3.3, as appropriate, another sample will be taken to confirm the existence of such a condition.
+If the second sample confirms that one or more of VOCs in the immediately adjacent closed room have reached the "95% Action Level", the active open room will be abandoned, ventilation barriers will be installed as specified in Permit Section 4.5.3.3, waste emplacement will proceed in the next open room, and monitoring of the subject closed room will continue at a frequency of once per week until commencement of panel closure.
 Alternatively, prior to reaching these action levels, the Permittees may propose an alternative remedial action plan to the Secretary.
+The

-The Permittees may implement such plans in lieu of closing and abandoning the active room only after approval by the Secretary.
+Permittees may implement such plans in lieu of closing and abandoning the active room only after approval by the Secretary.